Whimsy Stick

 TL;DR

 Jumping is not a manners problem.
-It is an arousal regulation problem.
-Your dog is not jumping to be rude.
-They are flooded with excitement and the physical act of launching is the only discharge they know.
-Every method that tries to stop jumping without addressing the arousal behind it produces temporary suppression that collapses the moment excitement spikes again.
+By contrast, it is an arousal problem.
+In fact, your dog is not jumping to be rude.
+Specifically, they are flooded with excitement and the physical act of launching is the only discharge they know.
+So every method that tries to stop jumping without addressing the arousal behind it produces temporary suppression that collapses the moment excitement spikes again.

-What actually stops jumping: drain predatory drive before high-risk situations, build impulse control under real arousal, teach a specific incompatible behavior as the non-negotiable replacement, and enforce calm as the entry ticket to all greetings and attention.
-Most dogs show measurable improvement within 1 to 2 weeks applied consistently by every person the dog interacts with.
+What actually works: drain predatory drive before high-risk moments.
+Plus build impulse control under real arousal.
+Then teach a specific incompatible behavior as the non-negotiable replacement.
+Finally, enforce calm as the entry ticket to all greetings.
+In short, most dogs show measurable improvement within 1 to 2 weeks when applied every time by every person the dog interacts with.
+For the broader behavior framework, see the behavior problems flirt pole fixes pillar.

 Who This Guide Is For